 Four active Rainbow lorikeet (Trichoglossushaematodus) nests were observed, including two with eggs/young.
 Two nests containing eggs and/or chicks were also recorded for Adelaide Rosellas (Platycercuselegansadelaidae) and Wood Ducks (Chenonettajubata).
 Three cavities were occupied by European honey bees (Apismellifera), and a fourth was uninhabitable due to the presence of an abandoned hive.

 Tree Removal and Wildlife Management

 A total of 13 possums were removed, from 10/27 elms (37%).
 The captured animals were spread along the length of the street, across the available habitat.
-The majority of possums were caught in substantial, better quality elms with good connectivity, however some animals were recovered from poor quality, isolated trees.
+The majority of possums were caught in substantial, better-quality elms with good connectivity, however, some animals were recovered from poor-quality, isolated trees.

-The trapped possums were released or euthanased depending on their state of health and proximity to remaining habitat.
+The trapped possums were released or euthanased depending on their state of health and proximity to the remaining habitat.
 Five BTP and two RTP were captured and subsequently released, based on the Permit to Trap and Release (Table 2)